insovs/DiscordDebloater/README.md

 | Disable FSO | On | Prevents Windows from overriding exclusive fullscreen mode |
 | Remove junk files | On | `.sig`, SwiftShader, Vulkan, d3dcompiler, unused Chromium paks |

+> [!CAUTION]
+> **Game Presence / RPC**: removing this module disables rich presence broadcasting and may prevent joining servers that require Discord account linking (e.g. FiveM, some game launchers).

 ---

 ## Notes
+- **Backup**: if enabled, a full copy of the Discord installation folder is saved to your Desktop before any file is deleted.
 - **After debloating**, create a new shortcut pointing directly to `Discord.exe` inside the active version folder.
 The auto-updater shortcut will no longer work if you removed `Update.exe`.
 A shortcut named `Discord Debloated.lnk` is automatically created on your Desktop.
 - **After cleaning cache**, some Discord UI preferences (font size, theme, etc.) may reset.
 Your account session will be preserved unless you opted into removing Local Storage.
-- **Game Presence / RPC**: removing this module disables rich presence broadcasting and may prevent joining servers that require Discord account linking (e.g. FiveM, some game launchers).
 - **Autostart**: the tool removes both registry `Run` keys and any Discord scheduled tasks.
 You can re-enable autostart from Discord's settings at any time.
-- **Backup**: if enabled, a full copy of the Discord installation folder is saved to your Desktop before any file is deleted.

 ---